hr-virieux/regex-tutorial/README.md

 /^#?([a-f0-9]{6}|[a-f0-9]{3})$/
 ```

-This pattern is essential for developers looking to verify colour codes or other hex-based data inputs.
+This is useful for developers looking to verify colour codes or other hex-based data inputs.

 ## Table of Contents